Pagina-afbeeldingen

 Temple.

-H. G. H. will find Jack Cade makes reference to a fourth in denouncing the high crimes and misdemeanours of Lord Say.
-I extract the passage:—
+H. G. H. will find Jack Cade makes reference to demeanours of Lord Say.
+I extract the passage: a fourth in denouncing the high crimes and mis

 Few will feel inclined to trust Jack Cade as an